For the latest information on group sizes, visit the Groups and gatherings page.

 You can also add a laundry sanitiser to the wash cycle water (along with the detergent).

 Follow the directions on all laundry product labels.

 Always wash your hands after handling dirty laundry.

-If you are in quarantine or self-isolation, wear a surgical (single use) face mask if you need to leave your home for medical attention.
+- are in quarantine or self-isolation and need to leave your home for medical attention